When the Clock Shifts: Menopause Timing is Associated with Reduced Cognitive Performance and Gray Matter Volume in a Population-Based Cohort

 Background

 Age at menopause varies widely across women, yet little is known about how this relates to long-term behavioral and brain-structural changes.
-Previous research has focused primarily on the menopausal transition itself, and the few studies investigating cognitive outcomes suggest reduced age-related cognitive performance with earlier menopause.
+Previous research has focused primarily on the menopausal transition itself, and studies investigating cognitive outcomes suggest reduced age-related cognitive performance with earlier menopause.

 Objectives